Forstman1/inception-42/README.md

 # replace login with your own loggin
 	server_name www.login.42.fr login.42.fr;

 # The ssl_certificate and ssl_certificate_key directives specify the locations of the SSL/TLS certificate and private key, respectively, that will be used to encrypt the traffic.
-The ssl_protocols directive specifies the TLS protocols that the server should support. im gonna show you how to generate the certificate in the script part :)
+The ssl_protocols directive specifies the TLS protocols that the server should support.
 	ssl_certificate /etc/ssl/certs/nginx-selfsigned.crt;
 	ssl_certificate_key /etc/ssl/private/nginx-selfsigned.key;